 Everyone (especially clients!) have their own opinions about what works and what doesn’t, especially in regards to marketing and advertising.
 A project progress report can be a way to test hypotheses and show what’s working and what’s not.
 If done at certain intervals, it also gives you time to pivot to a new course of action if needed, rather than waiting until the end of the project or campaign to see the results.

 5. Addresses scope creep and budget

 Clients like to know if things are going off the rails or away from the core purpose.
-It’s also the role of the agency to make sure the client is also sticking to its goals without scope creep.
+It’s also the partial role of the agency software to make sure the client is also sticking to its goals without scope creep.
 The project status update gives you common ground.

 The core reason for a project management status report is communication.
 You’re doing this to help your client and stakeholders understand how things are progressing.

 The 6 Parts of Your Project Progress Report

 Just give a quick summary of the agreed upon project plan and what’s at stake.
 When you’re working with clients, you’re never sure who this might get passed to…and who is and is not familiar with your project.
 This way you can level set all of the expectations and deliverables before diving into the status of a project.
 If you’re using project management software, you can map your tasks and project info into your tool, and set due dates, deliverables and attach other relevant project info right there.
 That way you’ll stay organized.

 2. Identifying Info